earthlab/abc-classroom/docs/new_assignment.rst

 Create A New Assignment Git Repo
 --------------------------------

-If you are working in GitHub classroom, you will need to
+If you are working in GitHub classroom, you will need to:

 1. Create a template repository for each student assignment.
 This is the repo that each student will get a copy of when you release the assignment for them to work on.
 2. Push that template repository to your GitHub organization that is setup with a classroom, for distribution.